COVID-19-AI-Research-Project/xDNN/README.md

 &nbsp;

 # Introduction
 The COVID-19 xDNN Classifiers are based on the work of our collaborators, Plamenlancaster: [Professor Plamen Angelov](https://www.lancaster.ac.uk/lira/people/#d.en.397371) from [Lancaster University](https://www.lancaster.ac.uk/)/ Centre Director @ [Lira](https://www.lancaster.ac.uk/lira/), & his researcher,  [Eduardo Soares PhD](https://www.lancaster.ac.uk/sci-tech/about-us/people/eduardo-almeida-soares).
-This repository provides a Matlab and a Python implementation of their eXplainable DNN architecture.
+This repository provides a Matlab and Python implementation of their eXplainable DNN architecture.

 These projects show how eXplainable Deep Learning (xDNN), can be utilized on the edge, providing real-time predictions for medical support applications using intelligent networks.
 In this case, the projects make up part of the [HIAS Intelligent Network](https://github.com/LeukemiaAiResearch/HIAS/)